 When a respondent reaches this point in the survey and clicks the next button, the branch logic condition will be assessed.
 If they meet the condition (they are male under 18 years old), they will be directed to the end of furvey element and their survey will terminate.
 Those who do not meet the condition will continue to the next element in the survey flow.

 Sometimes you may want to nest multiple items under one branch or have a branch within a branch.
 To do this, add the items as normal and then move them under the desired branch.

 You can also use a branch to group items together.
 For more information on grouping items under a branch, see the using branch logic section in our advanced randomizer options page.

 To help your respondents keep track of how much of the survey they’ve completed, you can insert a progress bar into your survey.
 By default, the survey’s progress increments for every question the respondent passes when hitting Next.

 But let’s say you want to exclude a set of questions from the survey’s progress.
 Maybe you have a branch where you ask some filler questions before screening participants out, and you don’t want the progress bar to make such a big leap when other respondents successfully make it past this screen-out.
-Or maybe you’d like your survey progress not to increment so that when you assess the percentage a respondent still working on their survey has finished, or export the percent completion for a partially complete response, you get a more accurate reading.
+Or maybe you’d like your survey progress not to increment so that when you assess the percentage a respondent still working on their survey has finished, or export the percent completion for an incomplete response, you get a more accurate reading.

 There is an option that allows you to exclude a branch from the survey’s progress.
 In the survey flow, click Options on your branch.